FISTS, NOSES AND TREES

 But then Katz somehow learned all about the Massachusetts Rule.
 It dawned on him that he could cut back the offending maple tree to the property line, both roots and branches.
 Sure, the tree might die, but the Massachusetts Rule said nothing about what happened to the tree after a neighbor used “self-cutting” trimming on it.

-The Alvarezes ran to court, and obtaining an injunction against Katz.
+The Alvarezes ran to court and obtained an injunction against Katz.
 The trial court found that trimming the tree as Katz proposed doing would probably kill it.
 The injunction prohibited cutting away only about 25 percent of the tree, about half of what the Katzes needed for their ambitious plans.

 The Katzes appealed, and the Vermont Supreme Court threw out the injunction.
 It held that the Massachusetts Rule was a blunt object, and had always been one.
 A landowner owns everything above and below ground level, and that owner can cut anything he or she wants to cut, without regard for the effect of the cutting.
 The Court said that was the law in Vermont and just about everywhere else.